rayenrsalhi9/project-manager/README.md

 • **Session Management**: Automatic token handling and persistent sessions

 ### Project Management
+**How it works:** Users can create projects with auto-generated invite codes or join existing projects.
+Each project has a dedicated workspace with role-based access control.

 • **Create Projects**: Users can create new projects with names, descriptions, and auto-generated invite codes
 • **Join Projects**: Join existing projects using secure invite codes
 • **Project Dashboard**: Visual grid layout showing all user projects with filtering options